KSrana7/SolventSubtraction/README.md

 The mentioned data in the paper is added in each subdirectory

 # Code execution flow
 First Run Data_pre_process.m for processing the data for artifacts and noise.
 The processed data is then utilised by the file Solv_extr_*.m.
 The best of solution is ensembled over N iteratios.
-If best solution is not converged properly, re-run again.
+If best solution is not converged properly, re-run again or tune the paramters.
 All other files are supporting fuction to execute these.